-Upon the closing of our initial public offering, our executive officers, directors, each of our stockholders that owned more than five percent of our outstanding capital stock, and their respective affiliates held, in aggregate, 75% of the voting power of our outstanding capital stock.
-Furthermore, three of our current stockholders and their affiliates held, in aggregate, 62% of the voting power of our outstanding capital stock.
+As of January 31, 2020, our executive officers, directors, three of our current stockholders and their respective affiliates held, in aggregate, 82% of the voting power of our outstanding capital stock.
+Furthermore, three of our current stockholders and their affiliates held, in aggregate, 63% of the voting power of our outstanding capital stock.
 As a result, these stockholders, acting together, have control over most matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 They may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 Corporate action might be taken even if other stockholders, including those who purchased shares in our initial public offering, oppose them.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change of control or other liquidity event of our company, could deprive our stockholders of an opportunity to receive a premium for their shares of common stock as part of a sale or other liquidity event and might ultimately affect the market price of our common stock.